hashbanger/Machine_Learning_Implementations/README.md

 # Machine-Learning-Hands-On
-Implementing basic Machine Learning algorithms using Python.
+Basic implementation of Machine Learning algorithms using Python.